Auto-Regressive Approximations to Non-stationary Time Series, with Inference and Applications: A Test of Stability for AR Approximations

 Furthermore, we assume that Assumption \ref{assum_local} holds with $q>4.$ When $\mathbf{H}_0$ holds true, there exists some set $\mathcal{A}_n$ such that $\mathbb{P}(\mathcal{A}_n)=1-o(1)$ and under the event $\mathcal{A}_n,$ we have that conditional on the data $\{x_i\}_{i=b_*+1}^n,$ assuming that $\Theta$ in (\ref{eq_defntheta}) satisfying $\Theta=o(1)$,

 where $\Psi \sim \mathcal{N}(0,1)$ is a standard normal random variable. \end{thm} \begin{rem} First, $\zeta_c$ can be well controlled by the commonly used sieve basis functions.
-For example, we have $\zeta_c=O(\sqrt{c})$ for the Fourier basis and orthogonal wavelets, and $\zeta_c=O(c)$ for the Legendre polynomials; see Section \ref{sec_basisfunctions} for more details.
-Second, in the scenario where $\zeta_c=O(\sqrt{c}),$ \eqref{eq_assumimply} is equivalent to

-Hence, in the optimal case when $m=O(n^{1/3}),$ we are allowed to choose $p \ll n^{2/3}$ if $\zeta_c=O(\sqrt{c})$.
+For example, we have $\zeta_c=O(\sqrt{c})$ for the Fourier basis and orthogonal wavelets, and $\zeta_c=O(c)$ for the Legendre polynomials; see Section \ref{sec_basisfunctions} of \cite{DZ2supp} for more details.
+Second, in the scenario where $\zeta_c=O(\sqrt{c}),$ \eqref{eq_assumimply} is equivalent to $\sqrt{p} \Big( \sqrt{\frac{m}{n}}+\frac{1}{m} \Big)=o(1).$ Hence, in the optimal case when $m=O(n^{1/3}),$ we are allowed to choose $p \ll n^{2/3}$ if $\zeta_c=O(\sqrt{c})$.
 In this regime, Theorem \ref{thm_gaussian} still holds true.
-Third, for the detailed construction of $\mathcal{A}_n,$ we refer the reader to (\ref{eq_constructionset}).
-Finally, a theoretical discussion of the accuracy of the bootstrap can be found in Section \ref{sec_appendix_one} and the choices of the hyperparameters $m,c,b_*,$ are discussed in Section \ref{sec:choiceparameter}. \end{rem}
+Third, for the detailed construction of $\mathcal{A}_n,$ we refer the reader to (\ref{eq_constructionset}) of \cite{DZ2supp}.
+Finally, a theoretical discussion of the accuracy of the bootstrap can be found in Section \ref{sec_appendix_one} of \cite{DZ2supp} and the choices of the hyperparameters $m,c,b_*,$ are discussed in Section \ref{sec:choiceparameter} of \cite{DZ2supp}. { We point out that the performance of our proposed statistic and the multiplier bootstrap procedure are robust against these hyperparameters, especially $b_*$ and $m$.
+For more detailed discussion on this aspect, we refer the readers to Section \ref{sec_suppl_robustparameter} of our supplement \cite{DZ2supp} for more details. } \end{rem}

-{ Based on Theorem \ref{thm_bootstrapping}, we can use the following Algorithm \ref{alg:boostrapping} for practical implementation to calculate the $p$-value of the stability test.
+{ Based on Theorem \ref{thm_bootstrapping}, we can use Algorithm \ref{alg:boostrapping} for practical implementation to calculate the $p$-value of the stability test.